 For the purpose of recommending the required changes, the Pay Commission analyses various aspects of the economy.
 Some of the important factors the commission considers are – the economic condition of the country, financial resources under the purview of the government, corresponding impact on the revenue position of all the state governments, etc.

-In addition to the above- mentioned factors, a comparison is made with the similar pay structures in the private sector, along with commonly followed global practices after adjusting the changes to make it relevant to the Indian conditions.
+In addition to the above-mentioned factors, a comparison is made with the similar pay structures in the private sector, along with commonly followed global practices after adjusting the changes to make them relevant to the Indian conditions.

 Pay Commissions are generally constituted every 10 years.
 Post India’s Independence, seven pay commissions have been constituted to examine and recommend changes to salary structures of all Government of India employees.